Hypheme/harmonized.js/README.md

 const schema = new Schema({});
 ```

-Because your model is more complex than just a single value (it needs at lease a key property in
+Because your model is more complex than just a single value, the upper structural element is an
-addition), the upper structural element is an `Object`.
-Objects have properties that need to be
-described in the *properties* property:
+`Object`.
+Objects have properties that need to be described in the *properties* property:

 ```js
 const schema = new Schema({